Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: A Network Identification Algorithm For Convergent Networks

-\begin{rem} Algorithm \ref{alg.General} gives a reconstruction scheme - choose specific $n$ (or $n-1$) linearly independent vectors, run the system $n$ (or $n-1$) times using them as inputs, measure the steady-state outputs, and use the discussion at the beginning of the section to compute the graph $\G$ and the weights $\nu_{ij}$.
-Instead of doing separate experiments in which we run the network with one of the $\delta \mathrm{w}_i$-s, we can use the global asymptotic convergence of the network to apply a switching signal.
-We use an exogenous input $w(t)$ whose value is changed when the system reaches its steady-state, or $\epsilon$-close to it.
-See also Remark \ref{rem.LTIConvergence} about declaring when a steady-state is reached. \end{rem}
+Algorithm \ref{alg.General} gives an identification scheme - choose a collection of linearly independent vectors, run the MAN using them as inputs, measure the steady-state outputs, and use the result to compute estimates of the graph $\hat{\G}$ and the weights $\hat{\nu}_{ij}$.
+Instead of running the MAN multiple times, we can apply a switching signal and use the global convergence of the MAN, i.e., we inject an exogenous input $w(t)$ whose value changes when the MAN reaches a steady-state, or $\epsilon$-close to it.

-\begin{rem} Algorithm \ref{alg.General} runs the system with fixed exogenous inputs, and then measures the steady-state output of the closed-loop system.
-In practice, the exact steady-state output is achieved only asymptotically, which is both unfeasible to run, and forbids the switching input scheme of Remark \ref{rem.Switching}.
-Therefore, we must stop the system and measure the output after a finite amount of time.
-We thus wish to estimate the runtime required to assure sufficient proximity to the true steady-state output.

-There are many ways to know the desired runtime of the system, or at least some approximation of it.
-One can use the storage function of the closed-loop system to estimate the distance from steady-state at each point in the run, terminating when the distance from steady-state is small enough.
-Another solution is to stop running the system when $\dot y$ (or $\dot x$) is small enough.
-Other ways to determine the runtime include conducting computer-based simulations, or even intuition based on the physical time constants in the agents' dynamics.